torkahmed/BettServer/readme.txt

 - Message Send/Recv Protection in BETclient
 	> As implemented in BETserver, the BETclient needs to check if it did not receive the complete data, then disconnect.

+- Unfair Winner Selection
+	> The DB uses the client array to select a winner.
+This might be unfair when multiple clients select the same betting number, then this number will have a higher probability to win over other numbers.
+	> To fix this, a new array has to be implemented inside the DB, where a betting number is saved only once.
+And the winning number is randomly selected from that array.

 D. TRACE ABBREVIATIONS:
 -----------------------